Odd Bits

 Read More

-If you’ve been hanging around here on the Margins for a while, you may have read this one before.
+If you’ve been hanging around the Margins for a while, you’ve read this one before.
 I think it’s worth repeating.
 From sixth century Athens on, who has the vote and why has been a touchy and evolving subject in democracies.
-People who already have the vote have hesitated to extend it…
+People who already have the vote have hesitated to extend it to others for two…

 Read More